deckhouse/deckhouse/docs/documentation/pages/DECKHOUSE-FAQ.md

 ## Using a proxy server

-### Setting up a proxy for repositories
+### Setting up a proxy server

 * Prepare the VM for setting up the proxy.
-* The machine must be accessible to the nodes that will use it as a proxy and be connected to the Internet.
+The machine must be accessible to the nodes that will use it as a proxy and be connected to the Internet.
-* Install squid on the machine (in our example, the Ubuntu machine is used):
+* Install Squid on the server (here and further examples for Ubuntu):

   ```shell
   apt-get install squid